AwuorJ/Machine_Learning_Analysis_of_Gaps_in_Africas_Global_Health_Crisis_Response/README.md

 ### Problem Statement

 **Background:**
 Efforts by the global health sector to ensure the world’s immunity against COVID-19 through vaccination recorded a global average of 65.1% complete vaccination uptake.
-Africa, on the other hand, registered a below-average vaccination coverage of 51.8% vaccination coverage.
-While this was an encouraging level of uptake, it was not fully effective.
+In contrast, Africa registered a discouragingly low vaccination coverage of 32.1%.
 Therefore, there is an urgent need for Africa to take the initiative to study past pandemic vaccination patterns, identify the gaps that limited vaccination access, and plan for future global health interventions within the continent.

 ### Objectives: